Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-An infrared satellite image shows the lava flows along the East Rift Zone, just to the east of the Leilani Estates neighborhood and due south of the Puna Geothermal Venture.
+An infrared satellite image shows the lava flows along the East Rift Zone, just to the east of Leilani Estates and due south of the Puna Geothermal Venture.

 DigitalGlobe